 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
 On average, there are 1 Amtrak trains from Seattle to San Diego every day, as well as 2 trips on the weekends, with prices starting from $140.

 Frequently Asked Questions

-Is it safe to travel by train from Seattle to San Diego right now?
+Is it safe to travel by train from Seattle to San Diego during the COVID-19 pandemic?

 Can you take a train all the way from Seattle to San Diego?

 How long is the train journey from Seattle to San Diego?